markmandel/nodejs-docker-and-kubernetes/README.md

 NodeJS example with Kubernetes
 ================================

-This is a very simple example of running NodeJS on Kuberenetes.
+This is a very simple example of running NodeJS on Kubernetes.

 It comes with several Makefiles for setup and teardown of the infrastructure on Google Cloud Platform, as well as for Kubernetes itself.